qqnumber2/ENFIRE_UI_Testing_Toolkit/README.md

 - **State Snapshots:** Optional hook running `ui_testing/automation/state_snapshots.validate_exports` to validate exported CSVs with Great Expectations.
 - **Semantic Assertions:** Assert the text/value/enabled state of manifest controls.
 Automatically suppressed for non-manifest AutomationIds to avoid false positives.

+### Why Semantic Assertions Matter

+Semantic assertions give the “future mode” its resilience.
+Whenever the recorder detects that a click or focus change hit a control described in `automation_ids.json`, it automatically emits an `assert.property` step alongside the action.
+Playback then:

+1. Resolves the same AutomationId through the semantic session (pywinauto) or a UIA lookup.
+2. Reads the requested property (`name`, `value`, `enabled`, etc.).
+3. Compares it to the recorded expectation and logs the result.

+Because the assertions bind to AutomationIds rather than coordinates, they continue to work when the UI is rearranged.
+You get syntactic coverage (screenshots, coordinates) and semantic coverage (control state) without hand-editing scripts.

 ---

 ## Results & Reporting